 A pre-calculus course in algebra.
 Functions and their graphs, transformation of functions, polynomial, rational, exponential and logarithmic functions, systems of equations; applications of these algebraic concepts to other disciplines.

 MATH 121 TRIGONOMETRY - 3 semester hours

-Exponential and logarithmic functions, trigonometric functions, analytic trigonometry, and applications of trigonometry.
+Trigonometric functions, analytic trigonometry, and applications of trigonometry.
+Prerequisite: MATH 120

 MATH 122 FINITE MATHEMATICS - 3 semester hours